Home Explore Blog Models CI

 Summary

-The rag-archive-create command is used to create an archive of a knowledge-base, allowing for easy storage and sharing, with options to customize the archive's size, contents, and output file, including settings for jobs, size limits, and inclusion of configurations and prompts.
+The rag-archive-create command creates an archive of a knowledge-base, allowing for easy storage and sharing, with options to customize the archive contents, such as including or excluding configs, prompts, and query histories, and specifying output file settings, including size limits and overwrite behavior.